Derek McInnes: St Johnstone

 McInnes was appointed manager of St Johnstone on 27 November 2007, after the previous management team of Owen Coyle and Sandy Stewart had departed for Burnley.
 On 2 May 2009, McInnes secured promotion to the Scottish Premier League for St Johnstone, ending their seven-year stint in the First Division.

 During the 2009–10 close season, McInnes was linked with the managerial positions at West Bromwich Albion and Watford.
 He remained at St Johnstone, however, and in October 2009 he signed a new contract with the Perth club.

 McInnes was granted permission by St Johnstone to be interviewed by Bristol City for their managerial position, alongside former Barnsley manager Mark Robins and another unnamed candidate, in October 2011.
 His managerial record with the Perth club was 177 games in charge, where he won 71 games, drew 53 games and lost 53 games.

 Bristol City

 McInnes was appointed manager of Bristol City on 19 October 2011.
 The club were adrift at the bottom of the Football League Championship, but McInnes guided City to an eight-game unbeaten run that secured their league status.

 On 6 November 2012, following City's 2–0 loss to Birmingham City, McInnes gave £300 to 17 stranded fans who had their minibus tyres slashed outside St Andrew's Stadium.

 During the 2012–13 season, Bristol City suffered a club record seven consecutive defeats.
-McInnes was sacked on 12 January 2013, after a 4–0 home defeat to Leicester City left the club eight points adrift of safety.
-After being sacked by Bristol City, McInnes said that he was "very desperate" to succeed and that his time at Bristol City was difficult.
+McInnes was dismissed on 12 January 2013, after a 4–0 home defeat to Leicester City left the club eight points adrift of safety.
+After being dismissed by Bristol City, McInnes said that he was "very desperate" to succeed and that his time at Bristol City was difficult.